taobojlen/npm-registry-csv/README.md

 There are five node types with the following properties:

-- Registry
-  - `id`.
-There's just one node of this type with id `npm`.
-  - `last_update_check`.
-This is equivalent to the current revision in npm's database.
-This makes it easy to get incremental updates to the graph (though this script does not handle this).
 - Package
   - `id` (this is just the package name prefixed with `npm-`.)
   - `name`